Podcast Series Premieres March 3

 The series culminates with a live podcast finale event, where Darity, Mullen and special guests explore what options the U.S. government could employ today to right this wrong.

-This series is produced by the Duke University Sanford School of Public Policy, Sandy Darity, Kirsten Mullen and the team from the award-winning Ways & Means podcast.
+This series is produced by the Duke University Sanford School of Public Policy, William A. "Sandy" Darity Jr., A. Kirsten Mullen and the team from the award-winning Ways & Means podcast.

 Episode 1 - Not So Long Ago: One Nation Under Slavery